TOP Doctors for Frozen Embryo Transfer

 - have previously already conceived with IVF and now are ready for a next child

 The procedure of embryo freezing and transfer (FET) is very simple.
 A couple may go through one IVF protocol and get as many embryos frozen as possible.
 The preservation of the frozen embryos at German laboratories cost about 800 euro a year.
 If you have decided to undergo the FET procedure, your embryos can get thawed and genetically tested any time you want.
 Implantation rates after cryopreservation vary depending on the conditions of cryopreservation and embryo quality.
-The strongest of them (one or two) are loaded into a small catheter and then placed into the uterus.
-The procedure of introducing embryo into the womb is painless and is performed under ultrasonic control, which enables the patient follow the process of trаnsfer.
+The strongest of them (one or two) are placed into the uterus with a help of small catheter.
+The procedure of introducing embryo into the womb is painless and is performed under ultrasound control.

-Transfer of cryopreserved embryos can be performed in a natural menstrual cycle y.
+Transfer of cryopreserved embryos can be performed in a natural menstrual cycle.
 Usually the transfer is carried out in the natural menstrual cycle, if a regular cycle is 26-32 days.
 Embryo transfer date is assigned based on the condition of the frozen embryo and ovulation test characteristics (frozen embryo transfer due date calculator).
 The light hormone medication (don’t confuse with stimulation) helps to achieve the desired thickness of the endometrium and thus to prepare the uterine wall for further transfer.
 The cost is calculated with the view to an individual case and the type of fertility medication.
-It should be stressed, that frozen embryo transfer in a natural cycle is much cheaper than IVF and makes up about 1 500 – 2 000 euro.
+It should be stressed, that frozen embryo transfer in a natural cycle is much cheaper than IVF and makes up about 1,500 – 2,000 euro.